-When the slicer is in the scene, text describing its position will be displayed in the lower lefthand corner if the Slicer position text option is enabled.
+When the slicer is in the scene and the slice is aligned with the x-, y- or z-axis, text describing the slicer position can be displayed in the lower left-hand corner if the scene.
+To do this, enabled the Slicer position text option.